Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation: Introduction

-In summary, this work (1) introduces a controlled noise injection framework to evaluate REAL-MT robustness under realistic retrieval failures systematically, (2) proposes Fidelity and Context Adoption Rate (CAR) as fine-grained metrics to diagnose error sources in knowledge-intensive translation, and (3) evaluates training-free and fine-tuning mitigation strategies, revealing a fundamental trade-off between robustness under noise and performance in clean contexts due to uncritical reliance on retrieval and poor calibration, which underscores the need for self-verifying integration mechanisms in REAL-MT systems.
+In summary, this work (1) first systematically evaluate REAL-MT robustness under noisy retrieval through a controlled noise injection framework, (2) proposes Fidelity and CAR as fine-grained metrics to quantify the impact of noisy retrieval on translation fidelity and context dependence, (3) reveal that REAL-MT overrelies on noisy context due to attention shifting from idioms to retrieved content, and becomes overconfident in wrong outputs, exposing poor calibration, and (4) evaluates training-free and fine-tuning mitigation strategies, revealing a fundamental trade-off between robustness under noise and performance in clean contexts, thereby pointing to the necessity of self-verifying integration mechanisms as a path forward.